ajongaro/couch-to-vim/README.md

 Ready to start your vim journey with vigor?
 Go ahead and install the [Vim Extension](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim) for VS Code.
-You can always disable it if you need to.
+You can always disable it if you need to take a break.

 Ready?
 Let's [get started](/stage_1.md).